invertase/docs.page/CONTRIBUTING.md

 - `api`: The API server which is served via `https://api.docs.page`.
 This is an express application which handles tasks such as fetching content from GitHub and markdown parsing.
 - `og`: A Next.js application which serves the Open Graph images for documentation pages.
-- `website`: A Remix application which serves the main `https://docs.page` website, and the documentation rendering for each repository.
+- `website`: A Next.js application which serves the main `https://docs.page` website, and the documentation rendering for each repository.
 - `packages/cli`: A CLI for running various commands and scripts for initialization, checking etc. Used locally and on CI environments.

 ## Running docs.page